oppia/oppia-web-developer-docs/Frequently-Asked-Questions.md

 ### How do I install Oppia?

-Oppia can be installed on your machine running [Linux](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Linux%29), [Mac OS](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Mac-OS%29) or [Windows](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Windows%29).
+Oppia can be installed on your machine running Linux, Mac OS, or Windows.
+Instructions for all systems are on [Installing Oppia](https://github.com/oppia/oppia/wiki/Installing-Oppia) page.

 If you just want to create and share explorations, you may be able to use the hosted server at https://www.oppia.org (in which case you don't need to install anything).